Rubberverse/qor-chyrp/chyrp-lite/README.md

 ⚙️ **PHP Environmental Variables**

 💁 PHP variables are set to sane production values, recommended by `php.ini` configuration that ships with Debian 12.
-Changing them is not recommended unless you need it for your setup, ex. incompatible charset.
+Changing them is not recommended unless you need it for your setup, ex. incompatible charset, to set correct timezone.

 Refer to PHP documentation in order to know what these do, this is to ensure you know what you're actually changing.
 You can easily look up any option by just searching for ex. "php short_open_tag"